AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- (Muramasa) Vergil plays on Easy difficulty</p>

 !!! note
-    Updated 6.1.
+    Updated 6.3.
 Memento didn't had enough fun with 7T and thought it was too simple and easy for her, so she got rid of it and decided to go to a back alley, proceeded to buy a 3* weapon of doubtful quality from a merchant by the name of Senti, got back home and chose the highest difficulty to prove she isn't any weaker and can also do it herself.
 Was it worth the 500,000,000 yen that the 3* weapon cost her?
 Did she get scammed by Senti?
 Or does that not matter?
 Turns out even the highest difficulty couldn't stop her and she became an unstoppable force of nature!
 What an absolute madlad!

 !!! danger
     Do note that the best start for this build is Griseo's Red Paint at F2, so it's strongly recommended to mald for it instead of Ego signet.

-> Boss to be Chosen: Husk, then Aponia or Kalpas
+> Boss to be Chosen: RPC, then Aponia or Kalpas

 !!! note
     Between Aponia or Kalpas, you can bully either of the two.
 Pick your preference.